Why size matters with your funnel in marketing

 Reach out on social media

 Don’t forget to schedule some time to contact people on social media as well as just schedule posts.
 Success on social media is a combination of the connecting with people and posting good content.
 It pays to use a tool called Hootsuite to create lists from your Twitter lists.
 Then you can see what people are talking about and also retweet their content.
 COVID-19 has made physical interactions difficult so connecting with people is important.
 If they agree to connect you can then strike up a conversation.

 Dedicate time to email marketing offering useful content

 To move prospects down the funnel, it is important to send timely emails and more of them for your hotter leads.
-An email newsletter doesn’t just have to be about your company, but about trends in the market and other useful information you might think relevant.
-There are a number of different email packages available to use including Constant Contacts, Dotmailer and Mailchimp.
+An email newsletter that could be sent once a month doesn’t just have to be about your company.
+It could be about trends in the market and other useful information you might think relevant.
+There are a number of different email packages available including Constant Contacts, Dotmailer and Mailchimp.

 A promotion can seal the deal